rahulkj/app-info/README.md

-# Cloud Foundry Buildpack Usage CLI Plugin
+# Cloud Foundry App Info Usage CLI Plugin

-Cloud Foundry plugin extension to view all buildpacks used in across a Cloud Foundry or in specific organizations and spaces.
+Cloud Foundry plugin extension to view the buildpacks, instances, capacity assigned to all the applications those are running in a Cloud Foundry deployment.

 ## Install